SonarSource/sonarqube-scan-action/README.md

         LC_ALL: "ru_RU.UTF-8"
 ```

-If your SonarQube server uses a self-signed certificate, you can pass a root certificate (in PEM format) to the java certificate store:
+If your SonarQube server uses a self-signed certificate, you can pass a root certificate (in PEM format) to the Java certificate store:

 ```yaml
     - name: SonarQube Scan